normandavey/AlphaFold2-IDR-complex-prediction/README.md

 **NRBOX motif in NRIP1 bound to ERR3**
 *Definition:*
-Short motif forming an amphipathic helix binding into a well defined, single hydrophobic pocket.
-Easy as it gets, AF works perfectly
+Short motif forming an amphipathic helix binding into a well defined, single hydrophobic pocket on the surface of the partner domain.
-1 ordered protein + 1 IDR
+Composition: 1 ordered protein + 1 IDR
 PDB:2gpo

 *Results:*